Can AI Detect Deepfakes To Help Ensure Integrity of U.S. 2020 Elections?

 But even the skeptics agree that truly sophisticated deepfakes capable of mass social disruption could more likely emerge around the 2020 timeframe when crucial political campaigns will be in full swing.
 Even less sophisticated deepfakes could wreak havoc in a world where many people regularly fall prey to online conspiracy theories and fake news posts.

 The potential abuse of deepfakes could get even worse as the technology evolves.
-Deeptrace Labs has observed the open-source development of deepfakes that could play out in real-time during a live event hosted on common video-conferencing software.
+Deeptrace has observed the open-source development of deepfakes that could play out in real-time during a live event hosted on common video-conferencing software.
 Patrini expects it won’t be much longer before such deepfake technology becomes available through smartphone apps that anyone could use.

 Given the potential impact of deepfakes, there is increasing interest in detection tools.
 The U.S. Defense Advanced Research Projects Agency (DARPA) has led the way by funding research through its Media Forensics project focused on automatically screening for deepfake videos.
 In 2018, several academic institutions began releasing video training datasets for deepfake detection and building detection methods.

-Note: Editor’s note: An earlier version of this story incorrectly referred to Deeptrace as Deeptrace Labs.